 What does it do?

 Vitamin D regulates the absorption of calcium and phosphate from the diet as well as help to maintain strong bones.
 Furthermore, vitamin D also helps to stimulate immune cells to reduce the susceptibility to infections such as pneumonia.
 As such, it’s no coincidence that sun exposure was once a leading sanatorium treatment for tuberculosis before antibiotics were available.

-Vitamin D helps to reduce calcium deposition in arteries, is involved in memory and mood, and has a strengthening effect on muscle fibres that improve stability and help reduce falls.
+In essence, Vitamin D helps to reduce calcium deposition in arteries, is involved in memory and mood, and has a strengthening effect on muscle fibres that improve stability and help reduce falls.